pshushereba/nutrition-tracker-fe-pt7/README.md

 ## Other Scripts

-🚫replace these examples with your own
+    dev: `next dev` : starts the development environment
+    build: `next build` : creates a build of the application
+    start: `next start -p $PORT` : starts the production server after a build is created
+    test: `jest --watch` : runs tests in _tests_ directory
+    heroku-postbuild: `npm run build` : runs Heroku postbuild scripts

     * typecheck - runs the TypeScript compiler
     * build - creates a build of the application
     * start - starts the production server after a build is created
-    * test - runs tests in **tests** directory \* eject - copy the configuration files and dependencies into the project so you have full control over them
+    * test -  \* eject - copy the configuration files and dependencies into the project so you have full control over them

 # Contributing